talent-connect/connect/redi-connect-front/README.md

 To learn React, check out the [React documentation](https://reactjs.org/).

+To learn about Atomic Design (used to orgnize the UI components) [Official documentation](https://bradfrost.com/blog/post/atomic-web-design/) and an [arcile](https://cheesecakelabs.com/blog/rethinking-atomic-design-react-projects/) about the topic from a react developer perspective.

 ## Releasing

 This repo uses [semantic-release](https://github.com/semantic-release/semantic-release), [commitizen](https://github.com/commitizen/cz-cli), [commitlint](http://commitlint.js.org), [husky](https://github.com/typicode/husky) and [conventional commits](https://conventionalcommits.org/en/v1.0.0-beta.4/) in order to automate the release proccess